gokulkrishh/how-it-works/src/pages/react/redux/index.md

 #### 3. dispatch()

-Dispatches an action that contains information about the change.
+Dispatches an action that **contains information** about the change.
+The information is **plan object** which contains **type** and **payload** if required.
 This is the only way to update the state in the redux store.

 **Dispatch method does 2 things:**

-1. Update the state using based on the given `action` using passed `reducer` to `createStore()`.
+1. Update the state using the type in the `reducer` passed to `createStore()` when we created the store.
-1. Call all the subscribers that the state has changed.
+1. Calls all the subscribers if present after the state has updated.

 **Code:**